“Jane Austen is the pinnacle to which all other authors aspire.”

 About JASNA Southwest

-JASNA Southwest, founded the same year as our parent organization, was among the first three regional groups established (along with New York and Chicago) and remains one of the largest and most active chapters.
+JASNA Southwest, founded the same year as our parent organization, was among the first three regional groups established (along with New York and Chicago) and is now the largest and one of the most active regions in the society.

 Our region currently spans Los Angeles, Orange, Riverside and Ventura counties, and previously included Arizona and Nevada before members based in those states created their own separate regional groups.

 Run by a volunteer board of directors and staffed entirely by volunteers, JASNA Southwest activities include:

-- Holding three annual meetings (Spring, Fall and Winter) featuring speakers and presentations on a wide range of topics
+- Holding four annual meetings (February/March, May/June, September/October and December) featuring speakers and presentations on a wide range of topics

 - Supporting more than a dozen reading and game groups in locations throughout the region

 - Participating in the annual Los Angeles Times Festival of Books